k3jph/corona/_posts/2016-06-02-femas-flood-maps-not-scam.md

    cap="It's four feet of water in some places (Butler County Sheriff's Office)" alt="It's four feet of water in some places (Butler County Sheriff's Office)" %}

-{% footnotes %}
-  {% fnbody %}
-    Full disclosure: I spent some years in Hamilton, Ohio, and am pretty sure Mike Day was a member of my high school class.
+[^disclosure]: Full disclosure: I spent some years in Hamilton, Ohio, and am pretty sure Mike Day was a member of my high school class.
-   {% endfnbody %}
-{% endfootnotes %}

 _Image stolen from_ Anchorman.